-Children are expected to:
+All children are expected to:

-- Always behave calmly and safely - Work hard and allow others to do the same - > Treat adults and children with respect and politeness - Not hurt other people; help and look after them - Be honest and truthful - During the school day, walk silently on the left -hand side of the corridors - During the school day, walk between different areas of the site - > Help make our school a clean and pleasant place to be - Do what adults in our school ask them to do
+- Always behave safely

+- Work hard and allow others to do the same

+- Treat all adults and all children with respect and politeness

+- Not hurt other people; help and look after them.
+Never bully - Be honest and truthful - During the school day, walk silently on the left -hand side of the corridors - During the school day, walk between different areas of the site and stay on the path - Help make our school a clean and pleasant place to be - Do what all adults in our school ask them to do

-These are our school rules (see page 7 and 8) and should be displayed in every classroom.
+These school rules (see page 7 and 8) should be displayed in every classroom.
 Staff members should discuss them regularly with their class and children should be able to explain what they mean.